Doing Business in Canada Requires an Understanding of their Taxes

-Canada slashed its corporate tax rates
+Canada and U.S. corporate tax rates are comparable

 “Carrying on a business in Canada”

-Qualifying for the Benefits of the Canadian Income Tax Treaty
+Qualifying for the benefits of the Canadian Income tax treaty

 Non-residents carrying on a business in Canada are subject to income tax on the profits from their Canadian operations.
 For U.S. resident companies, however, our income tax treaty with Canada provides some relief from these broad rules.
 Exporters that only sell cross-border and other businesses that have only a limited presence often can claim exemption from having Canadian activities within the treaty provisions and therefore not pay any Canadian income taxes on such activities.